sfgeekgit/ktfh/src/data/story.md

 **pageType:** intro
 **button_text:** LET'S GO

-Close the Gates

-TODO: write intro for the game here.
-This is a game based on the essay Keep The Future Human
+This is a game based on the essay <a href="https://keepthefuturehuman.ai/" target="_new">Keep The Future Human</a>

-The point of the game is to explore the potential boons and dangers of AGI

-The essay is relevant because...
+[left] Right now, AI labs are racing to build AGI without proven safety methods.
+The choices being made today will determine whether we control advanced AI or lose control of our future.

-In this game, you make choices that control an AI startup.
+[left]In this game, you run an AI startup and make choices that affect both your company's success and humanity's survival.

-Choices that affect the growth and success of your company.

-Choices that affect the growth and success of humanity itself.
+Will you keep the future human?

 ## Page Intro2
-**title:** Don't Die
+**title:** How To Play
 **pageType:** intro

-You can win the game by unlocking 5 "Wonders"
+Win the game by unlocking 5 "Wonders"

-Create 5 Boons for humanity.

-You can lose by unleashing uncontrolled AI
+Lose by unleashing uncontrolled AI

-**button_text:** OK...
+**button_text:** Got It

 ## Page Intro3
-**title:** Make Choices
+**title:** The Future Is In Your Hands
 **pageType:** intro
 Choose the future of humanity

 The game has several different endings.

-You can play however you want (this is only a game) but only one narrow path leads to an ending that is good for humanity.
+You can play however you want (this is only a game) but only one narrow path keeps the future human.

 **button_text:** BEGIN GAME